 Destinations - Where can you sail to on a cruise from Auckland?

 New Zealand - Depart from Auckland on a 3-day Food and Wine cruise or laugh your way across NZ on a Comedy cruise from Auckland for a weekend getaway.
 Or discover New Zealand's most stunning landmarks and destinations around both the North and South Islands on a more extensive holiday.
 Prepare yourself for breathtaking scenery and adventure packed excursions when you set sail on roundtrip Auckland to Auckland cruises or cruise from Auckland to Napier, Wellington or Dunedin.

-Australia - Cruise from Auckland directly to Sydney or Brisbane, include Tasmania or, alternatively, travel up the entire East Coast or along the South of Australia and visit the Northern Territory and Western Australia.
-A cheap cruise departing Auckland is a great way to explore Down Under.
+Australia - Cruise from Auckland to Sydney or Brisbane, include Tasmania or, alternatively, travel up the entire East Coast or along the South of Australia and visit the Northern Territory and Western Australia.
+Short cruises from Auckland are a great way to explore Down Under.

 South Pacific - Many cruises out of Auckland take you directly to paradise.
 Choose your favourite island getaway and sail straight to Tonga, Fiji, Vanuatu or a combination of a couple of tropical islands.
 This is where dreams come true.